TASK Investors Have Opportunity to Lead TaskUs, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., April 19, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against TaskUs, Inc. ("TaskUs" or the "Company") (NASDAQ: TASK).
+LOS ANGELES, April 21, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against TaskUs, Inc. ("TaskUs" or the "Company") (NASDAQ: TASK).

 Class Period: June 11, 2021 – January 19, 2022